Destroying comets and asteroids

-I’m a PhD student at the Univeristy of Warwick in the UK studying post-main-sequence planetary system science under the supervision of Dr. Dimitri Veras.
-My research focusses on using white dwarfs as probes into the planetary system dynamics and the processes that destroy planets.
+Previously, I was a PhD student at the Univeristy of Warwick in the UK studying post-main-sequence planetary system science under the supervision of Dr. Dimitri Veras.
+My research focussed on modelling the evolution and destruction of minor bodies in white dwarf planetary systems, with a particular interest in the dynamics of planetesimal systems.
+Below is a summary of this area of research.

 White Dwarfs